Anomalous acoustic plasmons in two-dimensional over-tilted Dirac bands

 \textit{Origin of plasmons.--}To unveil the origins of these plasmons in the type-II Dirac semimetals, we perform analysis based on the band correlations within the momentum-space two-component Dirac fermion model.
-Firstly, we consider the three plasmons $\omega_{1,2,3}^{y}(q)$ in Fig. \ref{fig:qdependence}(b).
-Numerical results of the EELF clearly reveal the three plasmon peaks in the type-II Dirac semimetals are dominated by the band correlation within the $\mathrm{K}_{+}$ valley, while the $\mathrm{K}_{-}$ valley does not contribute measurable signature [Figs. \ref{fig:chiralplasmon}(a,b)].
+Firstly, we consider the three plasmons $\omega_{1,2,3}^{y}(q)$ in Fig.\ref{fig:qdependence}(b).
+By means of decomposing the dielectric function into different isolated components \citep{ZhangFR2017PRL,Xue2021PRL,LiPRB2023}, numerical results of the EELF clearly reveal the three plasmon peaks in the type-II Dirac semimetals are dominated by the band correlation within the $\mathrm{K}_{+}$ valley, while the $\mathrm{K}_{-}$ valley does not contribute measurable signature [Figs.\ref{fig:chiralplasmon}(a,b)].
 Thus, the plasmon modes exhibit valley-dependent chirality, which can be well understood within the chiral energy dispersion.
-Since along the tilting direction, the carriers that bear the type-II Dirac semimetal are essentially the 1D chiral Dirac fermions similar to the edge state in the quantum anomalous Hall system \citep{Yu2010Science,chang2013QAHEScience} and the corresponding energy dispersion is odd in $k_{y}$, that is, $E_{\lambda}^{\chi}(0,k_{y})=\upsilon_{F}(\chi tk_{y}+\lambda|k_{y}|)$ [see the red and blue boundaries in Fig. \ref{fig:chiralplasmon}(c) for $\chi=+$ and $t>1$].
-The resulting band correlations with $\boldsymbol{q}=(0,q_{y})$ can be achieved for supporting plasmon excitations in a given Dirac cone or valley (for example $\mathrm{K}_{+}$), but not in the other valley with opposite tilting $\mathrm{K}_{-}.$ On the contrary, when the wave vector $\boldsymbol{q}=(q_{x},0)$ is perpendicular to the tilting direction, the resulting three plasmons $\omega_{1,2,3}^{x}(q)$ in the type-II Dirac semimetals [Fig. \ref{fig:qdependence}(a)] are contributed equally by two valleys with opposite tilting, independent of valley-selection, see the Supplemental Materials (SM) \citep{SMs}.
+Since along the tilting direction, the carriers that bear the type-II Dirac semimetal are essentially the 1D chiral Dirac fermions similar to the edge state in the quantum anomalous Hall system \citep{Yu2010Science,chang2013QAHEScience} and the corresponding energy dispersion is odd in $k_{y}$, that is, $E_{\lambda}^{\chi}(0,k_{y})=v_{F}(\chi tk_{y}+\lambda|k_{y}|)$ [see the red and blue boundaries in Fig.\ref{fig:chiralplasmon}(c) for $\chi=+$ and $t>1$].
+The resulting band correlations with $\boldsymbol{q}=(0,q_{y})$ can be achieved for supporting plasmon excitations in a given valley (for example $\mathrm{K}_{+}$), but not in the other valley with opposite tilting $\mathrm{K}_{-}.$ On the contrary, when the wave vector $\boldsymbol{q}=(q_{x},0)$ is perpendicular to the tilting direction, the resulting three plasmons $\omega_{1,2,3}^{x}(q)$ in the type-II Dirac semimetals [Fig.\ref{fig:qdependence}(a)] are contributed equally by two valleys with opposite tilting, independent of valley-selection, see the Supplemental Materials (SM) \citep{SMs}.
 Hence, we could focus on the contribution from the $\mathrm{K}_{+}$ valley hereafter.